 Scheduling of agents is performed by a combination of the .NET thread pool and .NET futures.
 As such the F# team have little control over scheduling characteristics.

+Design Criteria: Serialization

+TBD

 Alignment considerations

 This type should be used to implement agents, and should not be used in APIs (not even F# APIs).
 As a result adding the type to some core library doesn’t seem critical, and alignment considerations are not paramount.
 If C# ever supports asynchronous, agent-based programming it would be realistic to implement a similar type crafted for use from C#.